 How to Start

-Find the day and time of the next drop-in group on our Group Schedule page.
+Find the day and time of the next drop-in group on the Group Schedule page.
 Then call our intake line at extension 713 to let us know you would like to attend.
-Our fee is $15 per group.
+The fee is $15 per group.
 Wear comfortable clothing!

 "The best way to capture moments is to pay attention.
 This is how we cultivate mindfulness.
 Mindfulness means being awake.
 It means knowing what you are doing."